and Rule Books

-5. Apparel: For English classes: boots, pants, shirt, hunt coat (Judge’s discretion), and hunt cap at a minimum are required.
-For Western classes: boots, pants, long-sleeved shirt, and Western hat at a minimum are required.
-Please refer to the rule books for class/discipline-specific attire requirements.
+5. Apparel: For English classes: boots, pants, long-sleeved shirt OR hunt coat at Judge’s discretion, and hunt cap at minimum are required.
+For Western classes: boots, pants, long-sleeved shirt, and Western hat OR helmet at minimum are required.
+Please refer to the rule books for class/discipline specific attire requirements.

 6. Stallions may not be shown by any person under the age of 18 years.

 7. Leadline: Participants pay $5 per entry (No Office Fee required), and must be 7 years of age or under.

 8. In-Hand Trail: Each Horse/Rider combination cannot cross-enter into any under-saddle Trail classes on the same day.